jfly/jfly.github.io/_posts/2014-08-21-dialup-stackmat.md

 stackmat's display port to plug stackmats into computers.
 Why not do the same thing to automate data entry at competitions?

 As a matter of fact, this has been done.
-All the way back in 2012, the Polish built a custom piece of hardware to interface with the stackmat and provide live results at a competition.
+All the way back in 2012, a group of Polish programmers built a custom piece of hardware to interface with the stackmat and provide live results at a competition.
 The project is called [opencubeware](https://www.facebook.com/opencubeware).
 Unfortunately, there